mctc-student-code/A-Short-Expedition---An-RPG/readme.txt

 Currently the characters have a lot more 'stats' than are implimented.
 I think it would be good to add things like 'luck' and 'dexterity' to the method in charge of enemy battles.

+Current code does not have the right storage containers for large clumps of data! :(

 Thanks for reading!